 One winner from each category will be selected and recognized at the 2017 INS Annual Meeting in Washington DC—the premier gathering of professionals dedicated to neuroethics.
-Winners will also receive a 1-year INS student membership and a Michael Patterson Travel Stipend to support travel expenses to the meeting.
+Winners will receive a 1-year INS student membership and a Michael Patterson Neuroethics Travel Stipend ($250) to support travel expenses to the meeting.

-In addition, the winning academic essay will be considered for publication in the Kopf Carrier as part of the "Neuroethics in Neuroscience Series" developed by Kopf Instruments and edited by INS President Judy Illes.
-Up to five top science communication essays will also be selected to participate in a 1-on-1 editorial mentorship.
+Winning essays will be considered for publication in an outlet relevant to the essay topic.
+Up to five top science communication essay finalists will also be selected to participate in a 1-on-1 editorial mentorship with professional science communicators.

 All post-secondary students enrolled in a degree-granting program at the undergraduate, graduate, or professional level during the 2016-18 academic years—as well as postdocs and residents—are eligible to participate.

 The essay can cover any topic in neuroethics and should address a focused problem at the intersections of the mind and brain sciences, ethics, and law.
 Some example topics include neuroenhancement, brain stimulation, ethics of neurodegenerative illness, clinical ethics in psychiatry and neurosurgery, brain imaging, big data and neuroscience, brain-computer interaction, military applications of neurotechnology, and free will.